mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 packet sizes than other transport protocols such as UDP can, which can lead to problems with transport translators which translate from RoQ to RTP over a different transport protocol.
-A similar problem can occur if a translator needs to translate from RTP over UDP to RoQ datagrams, where the MTU of a QUIC datagram may be smaller than the MTU of a UDP datagram.
+A similar problem can occur if a translator needs to translate from RTP over UDP to RoQ over QUIC DATAGRAMs, where the MTU of a QUIC DATAGRAM may be smaller than the MTU of a UDP datagram.
 In both cases, the translator may need to rewrite the RTP packets to fit into the smaller MTU of the other protocol.
 Such a translator may need codec-specific knowledge to packetize the payload of the incoming RTP packets in smaller RTP packets.